 To compensate a USPS employee (Nonexempt and Exempt) or A&P Nonexempt for administrative leave for jury duty provided in the Administrative Leave policy when the employee worked more than the required number of hours (up to 40) in the workweek during which the jury duty occurred.

-To compensate an A&P Exempt employee when they are required to work on a holiday and the employee worked more than the required number of hours in the workweek during which the holiday occurred.
-A&P Exempt employees may earn a maximum of eight hours compensatory leave per holiday for a combined workweek total of 40 hours.employees inwho
+To compensate an A&P Exempt employee when they are required to work on a holiday, and the employee works more than the required number of hours in the workweek during which the holiday occurred.
+A&P Exempt employees may earn a maximum of eight hours of compensatory leave per holiday.

+To compensate exempt employees in job codes assigned to pay band 10 or lower who work a campus closure.

-To compensate a USPS employee (Nonexempt and Exempt) or A&P Nonexempt for administrative leave for an emergency closure provided in the Administrative Leave policy when the employee works more than the required number of hours (up to 40) in the workweek during which an emergency closure occurred.
+To compensate non-essential USPS (Nonexempt and Exempt) or A&P Nonexempt employees when the employee works more than the required number of hours (up to 40) in a workweek during which a campus closure occurs.

-To compensate a part-time USPS employee (Nonexempt and Exempt) or A&P Nonexempt for hours physically worked beyond the employee’s Full-time Equivalency Rate (FTE) in a workweek instead of payment.
+To compensate a part-time USPS employee (Nonexempt and Exempt) or A&P Nonexempt for hours physically worked beyond the employee’s Full-time Equivalency Rate (FTE) in a workweek.

-USPS Law Enforcement employees on work periods other than a 40 hour workweek must work the number of hours established for that period in order for straight-time compensatory leave to apply.
+USPS Law Enforcement employees who work periods other than a standard 40 hour workweek must work the number of hours established for that period in order for straight-time compensatory leave to apply.

 2. Unused compensatory leave (straight-time and overtime) shall be cashed out: